marcocrowe/learn-business/exam-papers/2023-mgmt06065-project-management-solution.md

 Each of these constraints is interrelated; a change in one constraint will likely impact the others.
 For example, expanding the project scope may require additional time and budget, while reducing the time allocated may necessitate a reduction in scope or an increase in costs.
 Therefore, balancing these three constraints is vital for project success, as it ensures that the project is delivered on time, within budget, and meets the intended objectives.

+If the budget for the project is reduced without adjusting the scope or timeline, it may lead to cost overruns or delays in project completion.
+Similarly, if the scope is expanded without additional resources or time, it can result in project failure.
+Therefore, project managers must carefully manage the triple constraint to achieve project success.

 ---